 Helicobacter pylori (H. pylori) Infection

-H. pylori is a bacterial pathogen that infects approximately 35% of the U.S. population and 45% of the population in the five major countries in the Europe (France, Germany, Italy, Spain, and the United Kingdom).
+H. pylori is a bacterial pathogen that infects approximately 35% of the U.S. population and 45% of the population in the five major countries in Europe (France, Germany, Italy, Spain, and the United Kingdom).
 As a result of the chronic inflammation induced by H. pylori infection, approximately 20% of infected patients develop a range of pathologies including dyspepsia, peptic ulcer disease, gastric cancer, and mucosa-associated lymphoid tissue (MALT) lymphoma.

 Gastric cancer is the third most common cause of cancer related death worldwide, and over 80% of gastric cancers are attributed to H. pylori infection.